Jodus-Melodus/vector_2d_3d/target/package/vector_2d_3d-0.3.1/README.md

 ### Functions
 #### Constructors
-- `new` - creates a vector from the x and y coordinate
 - `from_coord` - creates a vector from the x and y coordinate
 - `from_coords` - creates a vector from the two x and y coordinates
 - `from_mag_theta` - creates a vector from the given magnitude and degrees (in radians) from the x-axis